Frequently Asked Questions

 A: Yes.
 We all have and will probably continue to use real animal bones, and other animal items, in our original pieces.
 Fimbulwinter's frame, for example, is composed almost entirely of teeth from roadkill.
 We are firm believers in recycling; we do NOT believe in killing or injuring any living being other than ourselves for the sake of art.

-Q: Can I get one of those fancy frames Ann Koi makes custom for a piece/painting/mirror/drawing/etc I already have?
+Q: Can I get one of those fancy frames Koi makes custom for a piece/painting/mirror/drawing/etc I already have?

 A: Quite probably.
 Write to Koi directly at ann at moritorium dot com.
 Include a description of the precise dimensions and composition of the object to be framed; the less description of what you want the frame to look like, the more interesting your finished frame will be IF THE OBJECT CAN EVEN BE FRAMED.
 Koi does not cut mats or glass.
 The fancier and larger the frame, the higher the cost estimate will be, and a down payment is mandatory.
 Down payments are not refundable should the commissioner flake, so please consider the estimate seriously before proceeding.